ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ## Taking photos

+Keyword:

-Keyword: Recording family and friend life, also beautiful scenaries.
++ Recording family and friend life

++ also beautiful scenaries.

 ???question "How often do you take photos?"
-    I believe photos a ways to record life, like diary.

     So I take photos every day using the camera on my phone, in order to remember my wonderful life.

+    I believe photos are a ways to record life, like diary.

     I usually take photos with my friends, and take photos when I meet beautiful scenaries.